Exact simulation of continuous max-id processes with applications to exchangeable max-id sequences: Continuous max-id processes

 Thus, all atoms of the random measure of subextremal functions at $\bmt$

-are irrelevant when we are interested in $\bmX_\bmt$. $N^+_\bmt$, resp.\ $N^-_\bmt$, are called the extremal, resp.\ subextremal, point measure at $\bmt$.
-The following picture illustrates the extremal and subextremal point measures of a continuous max-id process on $\R$ with $\bmt=(0,1,\ldots,5)$.

-\cite[Section 2]{dombryeyiminkoconddist2013} analyze the extremal and subextremal random point measures of a continuous max-id process and show that they are indeed well-defined.
+are irrelevant when we are solely interested in $\bmX_\bmt$. $N^+_\bmt$, resp.\ $N^-_\bmt$, are called the extremal, resp.\ subextremal, point measure at $\bmt$.
+Fig.\ \ref{figprmfunction} illustrates the extremal and subextremal functions of a continuous max-id process on $\R$ with $\bmt=(0,1,\ldots,5)$. \cite[Section 2]{dombryeyiminkoconddist2013} analyze the extremal and subextremal random point measures of a continuous max-id process and show that they are indeed well-defined.
 Moreover, they show that